When you arrive

 - 8. Download our app and follow us on Twitter

-Our Sussex Mobile app is available for free on iOS (iPhone, iPad), Android and Blackberry devices and as a web-based interface.
+Our Sussex Mobile app is available for free on iOS (iPhone, iPad) and Android devices and as a web-based interface.
 It provides easy access to lots of useful information, such as your personalised timetable, your Sussex emails, printing, and assessment and feedback on your studies.

 - 9. Have a look at the Students' Union's top tips